-4.6.
+4.5.
 Handling VFR During Times of Heavy Traffic

 During times of heavy traffic it may take some time to sequence departures amongst IFR arrivals.
-In this case, departures will not be granted intersection departures.
-This includes light aircraft with STOL capabilities.
+In this case, ground controllers should not issue intersection departures.
 All aircraft will instead be sequenced with all other departures in the order that they arrive in the taxi queue to the departure runway.
 This restriction may be waived if the tower controller believes they can gain a clear operational advantage by doing so.